CNN TV

 They may need to get involved in the end because what is one to do about all of the gay marriages that were approved?
 It’s one thing to ban it all together but what of the people who already got married?
 Is their marriage already absolved?
 They may need to weigh in on at least that.

-philip from Toronto November 20th, 2008 1:28 pm ET
+November 20, 2008 at 1:28 pm |

 Yes the Courts should step up and say one thing.
 There is a separation of Church and State, keep out of it.
 When it comes to abstract beliefs and other “invisible friends” the State has no business interfering.
 Thank God I’m an atheist!